Kaguamu/kaguamu/README.md

 ## 👨‍💻 About Me
 AI-Software Engineer.

-Obsessed with technology, data science, and AI 🤖.
-I love building smart solutions, exploring how data tells stories, and making machines learn.
-I also enjoy building roblox games using LUA.
+A highly motivated AI Software Engineer with a strong foundation in data science, machine learning, and intelligent system design.
+Skilled in Python, AI frameworks, and statistical methods to build adaptive, data-driven solutions.
+I also develop Roblox games with Lua, blending creativity and technical precision to create engaging, innovative applications.

 # 💼 My Expertise